stefanusayudha/OpticPlugin/README.md

 To use this feature, all you need to do is put the `@GenerateLens` annotation **on top of a property**.
 Then you click build, and the Lenses will be generated for you.

+NB: You can check the composeApp package for example.

 Example:
 ```kotlin
 data class HomePaneState(